XavierJp/Chandelles/README.md

   - some constellations cannot be selected (:fire: major blocker :fire:)
   - Some stars names seem to be duplicated
 - stars name ovelap
-- stars lat, lng, are currently flipped ! every coords should undergo a mirror translation (:fire: major blocker :fire:)
+- stars lat, lng, are currently flipped ! every coords should undergo a mirror translation

 ## What it cannot do (yet)
 - focus & articles on stars **(soon)**